Mobile Device Security Tip #2: Dodge Potential Phishing and Smishing Attacks

 The key in all cases is to take extra care with any link you receive in a message; anti-virus and anti-malware software cannot save you if you navigate to a fraudulent site.
 The easiest way to avoid these types of attacks is to avoid clicking solicitation links altogether; instead, go directly to the source of the special deal by accessing a trusted app or typing a known address into your mobile browser (Chrome, Safari, etc.).
 In the case of special offer codes, simply enter them during the checkout process to see if they are real or fake.

-To see examples of fraudulent messages and links, view the holiday shopping tips on our blog.
-And for step-by-step advice on identifying (and avoiding) phishing attacks, check out our “decision tree” infographic.
+For a step-by-step advice on identifying (and avoiding) phishing attacks, check out our “decision tree” infographic.

-Tip #3: Verify Before You Buy
+Mobile Device Security Tip #3: Verify Before You Buy

-This last tip goes hand-in-hand with our tips for avoiding phishing and smishing attacks, but it deserves some separate emphasis because web traffic isn’t solely driven by email, texts, and direct visits (i.e., typing a URL into a browser).
+This last mobile phone security tip goes hand-in-hand with our tips for avoiding phishing and smishing attacks, but it deserves some separate emphasis because web traffic isn’t solely driven by email, texts, and direct visits (i.e., typing a URL into a browser).
 You might also end up on a site following a web search (via Google, Bing, or DuckDuckGo, for example) or after clicking an ad or link within a mobile app or website.

 As noted above, cybercriminals and scam artists are opportunistic; they also tend to be unscrupulous and quite talented, monitoring buying trends and hot topics to make their lures as enticing as possible.
 As such, the fraudulent ads, websites, and mobile apps they create can be very difficult to distinguish from legitimate counterparts — at least at first.
 Consumers generally don’t realize they’ve been duped until information has been compromised, money has been stolen, and/or purchased products don’t arrive.
 The result is a time-draining nuisance at best and a time-draining nightmare at worst.